-• A bachelor's degree with an average mark of at least 60% for Mathematical Statistics 3.
+- A bachelor's degree with an average mark of at least 60% for Mathematical Statistics 3. - Selection will be based on academic merit and only a limited number of students may be selected.

-Apply in writing to the departmental chair before the end of October of the previous year.
+Apply online at https://student.sun.ac.za before the end of October of the previous year.